ZachWilson22495/Shelter/README.md

 * Run 'dotnet restore' in your terminal to install bin & obj folders.

 * Use your terminal to navigate back to 'Shelter.Solution/Shelter' and run 'dotnet run' to activate application.
+* In your search bar, type 'localhost:5000/swagger/index.html' to access Swagger interface
 * Use Postman to view and edit the API's list of animals.

 ## Endpoints